-- How is the process performing?
+- How the process is performing.

-- Trends in the output of the manufacturing process.
+- Trends in the process.

-- If the process has any cycle or any shift.
+- If the process has shifted.

 Benefits of Run Charts